-MH 6 Understand mental health interventions (M/651/0796)
+MH 6 Understand mental health interventions (T/650/5153)

-Unit summary This unit covers the knowledge relating to mental health interventions and factors that underpin the choice of mental health interventions.
-Thia u nit in interne Assessment withelie of evidence Ontional Illy assessed via a po 14 GLH Optional achieve ed/not yet Level 3 4 credits 14 GLA acmeve u .
-Learning outcomes The learner will: s (LOs) Assessme The learner ent criteria (AC) 1.
-Understand the ne individuals with m 1.1 Explai n the key principles y their needs for working with an i individual to health conditions n how a person with in common as well a ions may have 1.3 Describe the range, complexity and inter-related nature of different needs of individuals with mental health conditions 1.4 Explain how diversity and difference may influence the identification of needs 2.
-Understand the st and limitations of the 2.1 Describe the argument for and against the main physical interventions that are used within the mental health system main interventions mental health s in 2.2 Explain the strengths and limitations of other interventions that may be available to individuals with mental health conditions 2.3 Explain the strength and limitations of the main forms of service interventions in mental health 2.4 Explain how an individual with mental health conditions may access a range of intervention options in their local area 2.5 Explain the barriers that an individual with mental health conditions may face in accessing a range of intervention options in their local area 2.6 Explain the benefits of early intervention 3.
-Know the key principles and factors that underpin 3.1 Identify factors that may underpin the choice of intervention from the point of view of: health intervention service users mental health practitioners 3.2 Explain the importance of applying key principles to select most appropriate interventions bles to select the
+Unit summary This unit cove ers the knowledge relating to mental health inte erventions and fa actors that underpin the choice of mental health interventions.
+Assessment This unit is internally assessed via a portfolio of evidence Optional Achieved/not yet Level 3 4 credits 14 GLH achieved

+Learning outcomes (LOs) Assessment criteria (AC) The learner will: The learner can: Understand the needs of individuals with mental 1.1 Explain the key principles for working with an individual to identify their needs health conditions Explain how a person with mental health conditions may have needs in common as well as individual needs 1.3 Describe the range, complexity and inter-related nature of different needs of individuals with mental health conditions 1.4 Explain how diversity and difference may influence the identification of needs 2.
+Understand the strengths and limitations of the 2.1 Describe the argument for and against the main physical interventions that are used within the mental health system main interventions in mental health 2.2 Explain the strengths and limitations of other interventions that may be available to individuals with mental health conditions 2.3 Explain the strength and limitations of the main forms of service interventions in mental health 2.4 Explain how an individual with mental health conditions may access a range of intervention options in their local area 2.5 Explain the barriers that an individual with mental health conditions may face in accessing a range of intervention options in their local area 2.6 Explain the benefits of early intervention 3.
+Know the key principles and factors that underpin the choice of mental health interventions 3.1 Identify factors that may underpin the choice of intervention from the point of view of: service users mental health practitioners Hoditi intorvontiono 3.2 Explain the importance of applying key principles to select the most appropriate interventions

-1. Understand the needs of individuals with mental health con- ditions -- ---------
+- 1. Understand the needs of individuals with mental health conditions

-1.1 Key principles could include:
+- 1.1 Key principles could include:

 - individualised and needs-led not service-led approach

 - person-centred

 - promoting self-direction

 - focusing on strengths, hope and recovery